GulnarTulek/fashion-design/README.md

 # fashion-design
-#Fashion design new line added
+#Blog about fashion design
+#html, css used